captinturtle1/captinturtle1/README.md

 # Hello! 👋

-Hi, I'm Austin, a full-stack developer with a passion for creating dynamic and intuitive web applications.
+Hi, a full-stack developer with a passion for creating dynamic and intuitive web applications.
 With several years of experience in both front-end and back-end development, I have the skills and knowledge necessary to take a project from concept to completion.

 ## Projects:
 ### [Minty](https://github.com/captinturtle1/minty-desktop)